Selborne CE Primary School PE Funding Statement

 What is the PE and sports premium?

 Each school receives £8000 plus an £5 per additional pupil per year to be spent on improving sport and PE provision for all pupils.
-For the academic year 2016-17, Selborne has received £8,422.00.
+And for this year this amount is being increased and for the academic year 2017-18, Selborne will receive £13,350.00.

 Below is a joint statement from the Department for Education and the Department for Culture, Media & Sport about the PE and sports premium: